 Do you need an owner's statutory declaration?

-If someone is exporting your cat or dog to Australia on your behalf (for example, a registered pet exporter or a representative), you need to fill out an owner statutory declaration and have it witnessed by a Justice of the Peace or someone else authorised to take a statutory declaration.
-MPI-approved vets require the original declaration form so that the person can sign all the necessary documents on your behalf.
+If someone is exporting your cat or dog to Australia on your behalf (for example, a registered pet exporter or a representative), you need to complete an owner statutory declaration.
+An owner statutory declaration has to be witnessed by an authorised person like a Justice of the Peace (JP) or a lawyer.
+MPI-approved vets require the original owner statutory declaration form so that the nominated person presenting the cat or dog to them can sign all the necessary documents on your behalf.
 Note, you don't need a declaration form if you're presenting your own cat and dog for export certification.

 Download the owner statutory declaration form [PDF, 158 KB]

 The types of people who are authorised to witness statutory declarations are listed in the Oaths and Declarations Act 1957 (section 9 for declarations made in New Zealand and section 11 for Australia).
 In New Zealand, the list includes lawyers, JPs, some court registrars and police officers, and members of Parliament.

 Assistance dogs are exempt from export certificate fees.
 Assistance dogs have to meet all the requirements of Australia.

 If you are planning to export pet ashes, contact Australian officials for the requirements.
 You may also have to meet other requirements.
 These might be commercial requirements or requirements set by other government agencies like the New Zealand Customs Service.